Omolara5861/stripe-store/README.md

 - Expiration Date: Any future date
 - CVC: Any 3-digit number
 - ZIP Code: Any 5-digit number

+## Local Storage
+This app now includes local storage functionality, which means that users' cart items will persist even if they close the browser or navigate away from the page.
+This is achieved using the browser's localStorage API.

 ## Technologies
 This project was built with VS Code using: